bathom14/GravebloomReference/content/003 Classes/Blood Hunter/Blood Hunter.md

 ### Level 15: Hardened Soul

 Your experiences have hardened your mind against all but the most esoteric attacks.
 Beginning at 15th level, whenever you make an Intelligence, Wisdom, or Charisma saving throw you gain a bonus to your roll equal to one roll of Hemocraft Die.

+### Level 17: Expert Invocation

+You have become an expert in the art of the Blood Rite, allowing you to invoke each Blood Rite twice after each Short or Long rest without requiring a Vital Sacrifice.

 ### Level 20: Sanguine Mastery